CDCgov/cfa-tnd-ve-widget/docs/primer_short.md

   - Here we assume perfect reporting about vaccine status; i.e., there is no one who is actually vaccinated who appears in the "not vaccinated" arm, nor vice versa
 - Each individual has the possibility of becoming exposed $E$, and then has further conditional probabilities of becoming symptomatically infected $S_I$, and then tested $T_I$
   - Conditional probabilities depend on vaccination status.
 E.g., the probability that a vaccinated person will receive a test is $P[E|V] \times P[S_I|E,V] \times P[T_I|S_I,V]$.
   - There is only one opportunity for exposure per individual.
+Thus, this form of the model does not distinguish between all-or-nothing or leaky vaccine efficacy.
-  - The $S_I \to T$ transition represents a combination of seeking healthcare and then qualifying to receive a test.
+  - The $S \to T$ transitions represent a combination of seeking healthcare and then qualifying to receive a test.
 - Every individual also has an independent probability to develop symptoms $S_X$ for reasons unrelated to infection with the pathogen of interest, and then a conditional probability to become tested $T_X$.
   - E.g., the probability that a vaccinated person will seek a test for reasons unrelated to infection is $P[T_X|S_X,V] \times P[S_X|V]$.
 - Testing